2024 Early Career Researcher Prize

 The winner will receive:

-- reimbursement of travel costs to the 2017 annual BACS conference in Glasgow (7-9 September);
+- reimbursement of travel costs to the 2024 BACS conference;

-- mention on the BACS website and in the BACS Bulletin.
+- mention on the BACS website, on BACS social media, and in the BACS Bulletin.

 How to enter

-Entries of between 6,000-10,000 words should be submitted through our journal online submission system at http://bacsuk.org.uk/journal.
-Please refer to http://bacsuk.org.uk/journal/jbacs-manuscript-guidelines for instructions on how to prepare and submit your manuscript.
-The covering message must clearly state that the paper is for the Early Career Researcher Prize and be accompanied by a letter from the entrant’s home institution confirming their status and/or a certificate confirming PhD award date.
+Entries of between 7,000-10,000 words should be submitted to BACSECR2024@proton.me.
+The e-mail subject heading must clearly state that the paper is for the Early Career Researcher Prize and be accompanied by a letter from the entrant’s home institution confirming their status and/or a certificate confirming PhD award date.

-All entries will go through anonymous peer review by a panel of judges consisting of members of the editorial team, the editorial board, and other established scholars in the field.
-The winner will be selected from all entries recommended for publication by the judges from the pool of papers submitted.
+All entries will go through anonymous peer review by judges consisting of established scholars in the field.
+The winner will be selected from all entries by the judges from the pool of papers submitted.

 Entrants should read the Competition Rules for full details of the terms and conditions of the prize.

 2023: Aixia Huang.
 ‘Trans-gender things: Objects and the materiality of trans-femininity in Ming-Qing China.’
 Gender & History, 34:1 (2024)